nolanlawson/css-talk-2022/markdown.md

 Now, you can probably have a few of these on your page and you'll be fine.
 It's more of a problem at the macro level, e.g. if you're building a framework or design system that repeats these selectors multiple times.

-Some folks use preprocessors like Sass or Less, and it's easy to put something like this in a for-loop.
+Some folks use preprocessors like SASS or LESS, and it's easy to put something like this in a for-loop.

 ---